keboola/processor-format-csv/README.md

 Processes CSV files into exotic formats for writers.
 Typical use case is converting RFC4180 formated CSV from KBC into "TSV without encapulators" or "pipe separated file".

 Does not support sliced tables.
-Does not allow to set custom escape characted (double encapsulator is used automatically).
+Does not allow to set custom escape character (double encapsulator is used automatically).

 # Usage